Health Indicator Report of Births from Unintended Pregnancies

 Other ObjectivesUtah's 42 Community Health Indicators Similar to HP2020 Objective FP-1: Increase the proportion of PREGNANCIES that ARE intended.
 Similar to HP2020 Developmental Objective MICH-16.6 (Developmental) Increase the proportion of women delivering a live birth who used contraception to plan pregnancy.

-How Are We Doing?During the years 2012 and 2013, 23.8% of women reported that their birth resulted from an unintended pregnancy.
-Of the women who reported their pregnancies as unintended, 62.7% said they were using some method to avoid pregnancy at the time of conception.
+How Are We Doing?During the years 2016 and 2017, 21.3% of women reported that their birth resulted from an unintended pregnancy.
 Contraceptive failure rates vary between methods used but are very low when used correctly.
 This high rate of contraceptive failure signals the need to increase education, services, and coverage of methods of long-acting reversible contraception that may be less prone to human error.